MrWalshy/ProgrammingNotes/C++/Classes/Static members.md

 Classes can also have static members indicated by the `static` keyword, these are values or functions not associated with any instance of a class.
-They can be used directly thorugh the class name.
+They can be used directly through the class name.

 Declaring a static member looks like: